up vote 9 down vote favorite

-For the past several years, I have been using an old copy of DuMeter on my computer to keep track of my monthly bandwidth usage.
-It has worked fine—more or less; the numbers are off by a bit from my ISP’s online tracker.
+For the past several years, I have been using a simple software bandwidth monitor on my computer to keep track of my monthly bandwidth usage.
+It has worked fine (more or less; the numbers are slightly off from my ISP’s online tracker).

 If you aren't against buying hardware -- you could purchase a DD-WRT compatable router (Such as a Linksys WRT54GL) and install the Gargoyle Router firmware which can do per-ip monitoring internally, and would not be reliant on any one PC being online and available.
 If you don't care about per-ip, DD-WRT or Tomato firmware can both do total usage, and even cap your usage for you so you dotn get overbilled.